helloworld-cpp/sample-md-file/README.md

 | `name` | `alpha_numeric` | **Required**.  |
 | `custom rule` |  | **Should Follow**.
 Combination of company_id and name must be unique. |

-    "company_id"    => Required,Numeric,Must be valid "id" in the "companies" table.
-    "name"          => Required,Alpha_numeric.
-    "custom rule"   => Combination of company_id and name must be unique.

 ## Definition of Api
 * Help you to create a unique "Token"